Our scope is inclusive; Horizon publishes articles covering any research discipline within its scope.

 Affiliations: get it right

-Your affiliation in the manuscript should be the institution where you conducted the research.
-You should also include details of any funding received from that institution.
-If you have changed affiliation since completing the research, your new affiliation can be acknowledged in a foot note.
-We can’t normally make changes to affiliation after the journal accepts your article.
+Author’s affiliation in the manuscript should be the institution where research was conducted.
+Authors should also include details of any funding received from that institution.
+If the author has changed affiliation since completing the research, new affiliation can be acknowledged in a foot note.
+No changes to affiliation are acceptable after the journal accepts the article.

 If the corresponding author changes before the article is published (i.e., if a co-author becomes the corresponding author), please write to the executive editor of the journal, confirming that all, or both authors have agreed the change.